mellron/BirdWatching/README.md

+using System.Data;
-using Newtonsoft.Json.Linq;
+using Newtonsoft.Json;

-public class JsonFixer
+public class DataSetConverter
 {
-    public static void FixJsonFileEncoding(string inputFilePath, string outputFilePath) {
+    public static string ConvertFirstTableToJson(DataSet oDS)
-        try
     {
-            // Read the original JSON content from the file string originalJson = File.ReadAllText(inputFilePath);

-            // Parse the JSON content to a JObject var parsedJson = JObject.Parse(originalJson);

-            // Convert the JObject back to a string, which automatically handles encoding issues string fixedJson = JsonConvert.SerializeObject(parsedJson, Formatting.Indented);

-            // Save the fixed JSON to a new file File.WriteAllText(outputFilePath, fixedJson);

-            Console.WriteLine("JSON file has been fixed and saved.");
-        }
-        catch (Exception ex)
+        if (oDS != null && oDS.Tables.Count > 0)
         {
-            Console.WriteLine($"An error occurred: {ex.Message}");
+            // Convert the first DataTable to JSON string json = JsonConvert.SerializeObject(oDS.Tables[0], Formatting.Indented, new JsonSerializerSettings {
+                // Settings if needed, for example, to handle loop references or to include type names ReferenceLoopHandling = ReferenceLoopHandling.Ignore
+            });

+            return json;
         }

-    }
+        return null; // or "{}" if you prefer to return an empty JSON object when the dataset is null or empty }
 }